 What Is Garry Kasparov’s IQ?

-The true test score of Garry Kasparov’s IQ was 135.
-Although many sources estimate his IQ between 180-190, he actually scored 135 on an IQ test he did in 1987-88, according to a series of tests designed to test his memory, abstract reasoning and spatial ability.
+The score of Garry Kasparov’s IQ was 135.
+Although many sources estimate his IQ to have been between 180-190, he actually scored 135 on an IQ test he did in 1987-88.
+This was according to a series of tests designed to test his memory, abstract reasoning and spatial ability.

 When it comes to Garry Kasparov’s IQ, it’s clear he was a very gifted man, but he doesn’t hold the record for the highest IQ to date.

 Garry Kasparov Versus The Machines